-The following table lists the valid date and time formats:
+The following table lists some of the valid date and time formats:

 Note: Additional date and time formats can be created and added to the Map Editor.
+For a complete list of the available date/time formats, see the Map Editor.